adegbengaagoro/etz-encryptor/README.md

 ### To Do

-This package is designed for projects where the need to input the pin every time is not an option, therefore it would be good to store the pin within the database.
+This package is designed for projects where manually entering the PIN each time is not practical.
+To streamline the process, storing the PIN securely in a database is recommended.

-It will be unwise to just save the encrypted pin in your database, thus the plan to create the following additional methods:
+However, simply saving the encrypted PIN in the database is not advisable.
+To enhance security, the following additional methods are planned:

 - **maskEncryptedTerminalPin** (An encryption action to further hide the real Encrypted Pin)
 - **unmaskEncryptedTerminalPin** (An encryption action to decrypt the data)